 - A7.
-Wind turbines and ancillary infrastructure may be micro-sited without further approval providing: - the surface disturbance remains within the development corridor (with the exception of wind monitoring masts) shown on the figure in Appendix 1; - b) no wind turbine is moved more than 100 metres from the relevant GPS coordinates shown in Appendix 12: - (b)(c) the revised location of the blade tip of a wind turbine is at least 150 metres away from any public road; or where the proposed location of the blade tip of a wind turbine is already within 150 metres of a public road, the revised location is not any closer to the public road; - (e)(d) the revised location of the blade tip of a wind turbine is at least 50 metres away from the canopy of native vegetation; or where the proposed location of the blade tip of a wind turbine is already within 50 metres of the canopy of native vegetation, the revised location is not any closer to the native vegetation; - the revised location of a wind turbine will not increase the turbine's biodiversity risk rating, as assigned in the finalised Biodiversity Development Assessment Report (BDAR) dated 1 November 2023; - (d)(f) the revised location of a wind turbine will not increase the turbine's Visual Impact Zone classification, as defined by the Wind Energy: Visual Assessment Bulletin (DPE, 2016); - (e)(g) the revised location of the wind turbine and/or ancillary infrastructure would not result in any non-compliance with the conditions of this consent; and - (f)(h) the wind monitoring masts are located within the development corridor where possible and their development would not result in any non-compliance with the conditions of this consent.
+Wind turbines and ancillary infrastructure may be micro-sited without further approval providing: - the surface disturbance remains within the development corridor (with the exception of wind monitoring masts) shown on the figure in Appendix 1; - no wind turbine is moved more than 100 metres from the relevant GPS coordinates shown in Appendix 1; - (b)(c) the revised location of the blade tip of a wind turbine is at least 150 metres away from any public road; or where the proposed location of the blade tip of a wind turbine is already within 150 metres of a public road, the revised location is not any closer to the public road. - (e)(d) the revised location of the blade tip of a wind turbine is at least 50 metres away from the canopy of native vegetation; or where the proposed location of the blade tip of a wind turbine is already within 50 metres of the canopy of native vegetation, the revised location is not any closer to the native vegetation; - the revised location of a wind turbine will not increase the turbine's biodiversity risk rating, as assigned in the finalised Biodiversity Development Assessment Report (BDAR) dated 1 November 2023; - (d)(f)\the revised location of the wind turbine and/or ancillary infrastructure would not result in any non-compliance with the conditions of this consent; and - (e)(g) the wind monitoring masts are located within the development corridor where possible and their development would not result in any non-compliance with the conditions of this consent.